-Responsible for providing leadership and overall management of the Clinical Outreach and Placement Unit.
-Develop, implement and assess innovative processes for the Clinical Outreach and Placement Unit to facilitate clinical placement for students.
+Responsible for providing leadership and overall management of Clinical Outreach and Placement services.
+Develop, implement and assess innovative processes for Clinical Outreach and Placement services to facilitate clinical placement for students.

 Ensures students have appropriate information and tools to assist them in successfully obtaining a clinical site.